Adam-Lechnos/windows-enforcer/README.md

 This is where automation and enforcement scripts are synchronized to Windows client hosts within Damo.net.

 ### How the process works
-The file will first create and copy itself to `C:\scripts\batch`, then kick off the file sync between the NAS enforcement folder and the `C:\scripts` folder locally.
+Once bootstrapped, the process will first create and copy itself to `C:\scripts\batch`, then kick off the file sync between the NAS enforcement folder and the `C:\scripts` folder locally.
 Once syncing completes, all the required files, scripts, and scheduled tasks will be created and then executed.

 The 'First Run Enforcement Checks' scheduled task re-runs the above process from within the scripts folder every startup, and then every 2 hours indefinitely.
 Any changes made to the scripts directory will automatically be copied to the clients, enabling a method for centrally managing Windows hosts.
 All scheduled tasks are located within the newly created `Damo.net` folder. (within the Task Scheduler program)

+An enforcement cron job runs on the NAS which performs the management of certificates, checking of valid packages for install management options, and certificate renewal and revocation for certificate management files.
+An email alert is sent when issues are discovered with any of the install and/or certificate management files.

 ### Target Host Pre-reqs
 1. [Winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) and [OpenSSL](https://winstall.app/apps/ShiningLight.OpenSSL) are installed